menu

 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Parowan - Brian Head is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Parowan - Brian Head is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Parowan - Brian Head who work in office and administrative support (16.84%), sales jobs (14.18%), and management occupations (10.98%).
+There are especially a lot of people living in Parowan - Brian Head who work in office and administrative support (14.20%), sales jobs (9.58%), and healthcare suport services (8.89%).

 Also of interest is that Parowan - Brian Head has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 22.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Parowan - Brian Head telecommute to their jobs.
+Overall, about 21.30% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle